 If you want to collect the comic stories that ran in Disney Adventures, you're pretty much gonna have to go to eBay and try to win auctions on the issues, or their reprints in Disney's Colossal Comics Collection.
 However, Boom!
 Studios is now reprinting the Darkwing Duck stories.

 For countries that still publish Disney Comics, Brazil sometimes suffers from this despite publisher Editora Abril being prone to republish old stories instead of new, imported ones (as locally produced are sporadic ever since they closed their studio in 2001).
-Some comics are heavily sought, be old magazines or recent ones (as their distribution is sometimes cumbersome, and the online store doesn't warn when they'll stop selling certain comics), particularly collections such as The Complete Works of Carl Barks.
+Some comics are heavily sought, be they old magazines or recent ones (as their distribution is sometimes cumbersome), particularly collections such as The Complete Works of Carl Barks.

 Archie Comics seems to rarely reprint stuff involving their (Non-Pureheart) superhero output: They themselves put out three trade paperbacks in the early 2000s on certain characters.